 Corrected entry: The goons' plan to infiltrate Harry and Lloyd in the van doesn't make sense.
 When Mental learns that the duo thinks that he's the Gas Man, he comes to the conclusion that they have been followed (by Harry and Lloyd) "for weeks."
 But then, he decides to confront them face-to-face, which makes no sense but to move the story along.

 Correction: Mental theorized that "they must have been following us for weeks" but couldn't be sure.
 He decides to confront them face-to-face to see if they do recognize him.
-As the story plays out, Mental not only learns that they do not know who he is, but they don't even know the purpose of the briefcase.
+As the story plays out, Mental learns that not only do they not know who he is, but they don't even know the purpose of the briefcase.
 Hence the scene at the restaurant.

 Corrected entry: When Lloyd attempts to pick up the Austrian woman at the bus stop, there are two extras standing against a wall behind her.
 As the camera returns from Lloyd to her a second later, the two men have disappeared.